 - Faux wood, also referred to as polymer, is a budget-friendly shutter material.
 This material is also the most energy efficient, since it insulates up to three times greater than wood.
 We manufacture our Louver Shop of Columbia faux wood shutters from solid cellular PVC.
 This material looks very similar to wood.
 And it can withstand heat, humidity and moisture without peeling.

 - A blend of the two materials gives you the strength of wood frames and the energy conservation of faux wood louvers.

-Determining Louver Thickness
+Determining Louver Size

-Plantation shutters are opened and closed with a tilt rod.
+Plantation shutters are opened and closed through a tilt rod.
 This rod is stapled to louvers in the center of each panel.
 For a designer appearance, our PerfectView™ Louver Control System obscures the tilt bar from view.

-Whichever color or stain you select, you can rest easy being aware your Louver Shop of Columbia shutters have a water-based, low VOC finish.
+Regardless of which color or stain you select, you can rest easy being aware your Louver Shop of Columbia shutters have a water-based, low VOC finish.
 Foreign-made shutters can give off large concentrations of VOCs, or volatile organic compounds.
 These chemical gases may create headaches and respiratory problems.

 Design Your Custom Plantation Shutters with Louver Shop of Columbia